 Apart from solving specific problems related to cryptology, number theoretic expertise is vital to provide cryptologic advice to industrial partners in joint projects.
 It is to be expected that continuing pervasiveness and ubiquity of very low power computing devices will render the need for algebraic curve cryptography more pressing in coming years.

 5. Software

 5.1.
 Pari/Gp

-Participants: Karim Belabas [release manager], Bill Allombert [University of Montpellier].
+Participants: Karim Belabas [correspondant], Bill Allombert, Henri Cohen, Andreas Enge.

 http://pari.math.u-bordeaux.fr/